hfour/h4bff/docs/1-Guides/Thinking-in-h4bff.md

 # comments-plugin

-A h4bff plugin that lets you imple
+A h4bff plugin that implements commenting functionality

 ```